libprima/prima/README.md

 Such an implementation will enable us to get a deeper understanding of Powell's methods and pave the way for new developments based on them.

-There do exist "translations" of Powell's Fortran 77 code into other languages.
+There do exist "translations" of Powell's Fortran 77 code in other languages.
 For example, [NLopt](https://github.com/stevengj/nlopt) contains a C version of COBYLA, NEWUOA, and BOBYQA, but the C code in NLopt is translated from the Fortran 77 code straightforwardly, if not automatically by [f2c](https://netlib.org/f2c/f2c.pdf), and hence inherits the style, structure,